grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 `[LABEL]: "PROJECT PATH PREFIX -> REFERENCE"`

 - _`LABEL`_ - The label you'll use in the reference-style links in the file.
-  In the example above, the label is `dashboards`.
+  In the preceding example, the label is `dashboards`.
-  The label can be multiple words (for example, [dashboard docs]) and can include spaces.
+  The label can be multiple words like `[dashboard docs]` and can include spaces.

 - _`PROJECT PATH PREFIX`_ - Designates the target project.
-  In the example above, the path prefixes are `/docs/grafana/` for Grafana and `/docs/grafana-cloud/` for Cloud.
+  In the preceding example, the path prefixes are `/docs/grafana/` for Grafana and `/docs/grafana-cloud/` for Cloud.

 - _`REFERENCE`_ - The path to the destination file.
-  Version substitution is supported using values like `<GRAFANA VERSION>`.
+  This shortcode supports version substitution using values like `<GRAFANA VERSION>`.
   To learn about version substitution, refer to [About version substitution](#about-version-substitution).

 Then add the link in the body of the file in the following format: